DanKnee007/homebridge-solis/README.md

 ## About

-**Homebridge-solis** is a [homebridge](https://homebridge.io) plugin that collects solar panel generation data from [Solis PV inverters](https://www.ginlong.com/) with attached [data logging sticks](https://www.ginlong.com/accessories2/1083.html) and publishes the collected data to the Apple [HomeKit](https://developer.apple.com/homekit/) ecosystem.
+**Homebridge-solis** is a [homebridge](https://homebridge.io) plugin that collects solar panel generation data from [Solis PV inverters](https://www.ginlong.com/)
+(https://www.ginlong.com/accessories2/1083.html) and publishes the collected data to the Apple [HomeKit](https://developer.apple.com/homekit/) ecosystem.

 ## Background